 Of course, any psychoactive substance has its good and its bad sides, but kratom’s downside doesn’t seem very severe.
 Erowid lists its negatives as including a bitter taste, dizziness and nausea at higher doses, mild depression coming down, feeling hot and sweaty, and hangovers similar to alcohol.
 There is no mention of potential for addiction, and while fatal overdoses are theoretically possible, especially with its methanol and alkaloid extracts, in the real world, ODing on kratom doesn’t appear to be an issue.
 No fatal overdoses are known to have actually occurred.

 Reported medicinal uses for kratom are relief for pain, anxiety and depression and it’s being studied as a withdrawal-free treatment for addiction.
 It’s also said to help people overcome social anxiety.
+You can learn more about Kratom, and even purchase it online from Left Coast Kratom.

 Watch a beginner’s guide to kratom below: